 - In early summer stems of fragrant white flower appear.

-- Grows in partial to full sun outside in USDA Hardiness zones 9-11
+- Grows in partial to full sunlight outside in USDA Hardiness zones 9-11

 - Used in the landscape along poolsides, in containers or border accents.
 Works well in minimalist landscape.
 Plant alone with decorative rock makes a beautiful statement.